 The Lead and Copper Rule under the federal Safe Drinking Water Act requires all public water suppliers to test for lead and copper at designated locations and at a specified frequency.
-The rule has established "Action Levels" of 15 parts per billion (ppb) for lead and 1300 parts per billion (ppb) for copper, and requires public water systems to maintain the lead and copper levels in at least 90% of the water samples below these action levels.
-Lead and copper sampling is conducted by collecting samples in residential homes which were constructed just prior to the 1986 ban on lead used in solder of drinking water piping.
+The rule has established "Action Levels" of 15 parts per billion (ppb) for lead and 1300parts per billion (ppb) for copper, and requires public water systems to maintain the lead and copper levels in at least 90% of the water samples below these action levels.
+Lead and copper sampling are conducted by collecting samples in residential homes which were constructed just prior to the 1986 ban on lead used in solder of drinking water piping.
 Samples are collected after the water has not been used for 6 to 8 hours.
-These homes are thought to have the highest potential for lead to leach into the water, and by collecting water after it has been sitting for an extended amount of time, the lead and copper levels in the samples would be the highest of anytime during the day.
-The test results are reported in the annual Water Quality Report, published by the Water Department.
-Since the start of the lead and copper program in 1993, no exceedance of the action levels for lead and copper has occurred.
-Based on a series of test programs dictated by the Lead and Copper Rule, the sampling requirements for the most recent sampling of residential homes took place in September 2018, and due to improper sampling, we had 3 out of 20 sample sites exceed action levels.
-These samples were determined to have been collected from sites where the water was sitting in the plumbing for an extended period of time, in one case for months.
-It is extremely important that lead and copper samples be collected from a kitchen or bathroom faucet where the water sat for 6 to 8 hours.
-This is the amount of time determined to be the average time that water typicality sits in our household plumbing without usage.
+These homes are thought to have the highest potential for lead to leach into the water, and by collecting water after it has sat for an extended period of time, the lead and copper levels in the samples would be the highest of anytime during the day the test results are reported in the annual Water Quality Report, published by the Water Department.
+Since the start of the lead and copper program in 1993, no exceedances of the action levels for lead and copper have occurred.
+Based on a series of test programs dictated by the Lead and Copper Rule, the sampling requirements for most recent sampling of residential homes took place in July of 2018, and due to improper sample, we had 3 out of 20 sample sites exceed action levels.
+These sites were determined to have been collected from sites that the water as sat in the plumbing for an extended amount of time in one case for months.
+It is extremely important that Lead and copper samples be collected from a Kitchen or bathroom faucet that the water has sat for 6 to 8 hours.
+This is the amount of time determined to be the average amount of time that water typicality sit in our household plumbing without usage.